Uniformly gamma-radonifying families of operators and and the stochastic Weiss conjecture: The stochastic Weiss conjecture

 where $C_{A,B}$ is a constant depending only on $A$ and $B$. \end{theorem}

 We conjecture that the following converse of this theorem holds.

-\begin{conjecture} Let $E$ be a Banach space with finite cotype and assume that the operator $-A$ is injective and sectorial of angle $<\pihalbe$ on $E$ and admits a bounded $H^\infty$--calculus.
+\begin{conjecture}[Stochastic Weiss conjecture] Let $E$ be a Banach space with finite cotype and assume that the operator $-A$ is injective and sectorial of angle $<\pihalbe$ on $E$ and admits a bounded $H^\infty$--calculus.
 The following assertions are equivalent: